History of clothing and textiles: Early adoption of apparel

 Sewing needles have been dated to at least 50,000 years ago (Denisova Cave, Siberia)—and are likely to have been made by H. Denisova/H. Altai, about 10,000 years before the arrival of Neanderthal and human groups in the cave.
 The oldest possible example is 60,000 years ago, a needlepoint (missing stem and eye) found in Sibudu Cave, South Africa.
 Other early examples of needles dating from 41,000 to 15,000 years ago are found in multiple locations, e.g. Slovenia, Russia, China, Spain, and France.

-The earliest dyed flax fibers have been found in a prehistoric cave in Georgia and date back to 36,000.
+The earliest dyed flax fibers have been found in a prehistoric cave in the Republic of Georgia and date back to 36,000.

 The 25,000-year-old Venus Figurine "Venus of Lespugue", found in southern France in the Pyrenees, depicts a cloth or twisted fiber skirt.
 Some other Western Europe figurines were adorned with basket hats or caps, belts were worn at the waist, and a strap of cloth wrapped around the body right above the breast.
 Eastern European figurines wore belts, hung low on the hips and sometimes string skirts.
 However, according to archeologists James M. Adovasio, Soffer and Hyland, the garments are more likely ritual wear, real or imagined, which served as a signifier of distinct social categories.

-Archaeologists have discovered artifacts from the same period that appear to have been used in the textile arts: net gauges from 5000 B.C., spindle needles, and weaving sticks.
+Archaeologists have discovered artifacts from later which appear to have been used in the textile arts: net gauges from 5000 B.C., spindle needles, and weaving sticks.

 Ancient textiles and clothing

 Knowledge of ancient textiles and clothing has expanded in the recent past due to modern technological developments.
-The first actual textile, as opposed to skins sewn together, was probably felt.
-The first known textile of South America was discovered in Guitarrero Cave in Peru.
+It is possible that the next textile to be developed - after using animal skin textiles - may have been felt.
+The first known plant-based textile of South America was discovered in Guitarrero Cave in Peru.
 It was woven out of vegetable fiber and dates back to 8,000 B.C.E.
-Surviving examples of Nålebinding, another early textile method, have been found in Israel, and date from 6500 B.C.
+Surviving examples of Nålebinding, another textile method emerging after animal skin textile usage, have been found in Israel, and date from 6500 B.C.